 Belimo University offers a wide range of Professional Development Hour (PDH) courses which qualify for continuing education credits for Professional Engineers (PE).
 These courses are taught by our own Regional Application Specialist whose knowledge and skills make the learning process informative and enjoyable.
 All Belimo University PDH courses have been approved by the appropriate governing bodies in order to be eligible for continuing education credits.

-Chilled water provided from a central plant is commonly used as a medium for heat transfer within a building’s HVAC system.
+Chilled water provided from a utility plant is commonly used in a building’s HVAC system in lieu of installing chillers.
 Lower return water temperatures or low ∆T decreases the efficiency of the entire chilled water system.
 This condition is known as “Low ∆T Syndrome”.
 Low ΔT syndrome is the result of the inefficient use of chilled water at the point of consumption.
-This presentation will provide a review of chilled water system design, for both centralized and district systems and how low ∆T impacts both the chillers and the buildings the chillers are serving.
-Finally, we will review methods of ∆T correction including a study of a building where “Low ∆T Syndrome” was corrected at the point of water to air heat transfer.
+This presentation will provide a review of district chilled water system design and how low ∆T impacts both the chillers and the buildings the chillers are serving.
+We will also cover low ∆T and how it impacts pumping, causes of low ∆T, attempts to correct low ∆T and the relationship between low ∆T and chiller capacity.
+In conclusion, we will review a study of a building where “Low ∆T Syndrome” was corrected at the point of water to air heat transfer.

 Optimizing Performance to Save Energy and Improve Control (1-PDH credit)